HUST-ISMD-Odyssey/MemIntelli/examples/README.md

 ```

 ## Example 5: [`05_vgg_cifar_inference.py`](./05_vgg_cifar_inference.py)
-As a typical CNN, `VGG` is used in this example on the `CIFAR10` and `CIFAR100` datasets, and is loaded with pre-trained models on github.
+As a typical CNN, `VGG` is used in this example on the `CIFAR10` and `CIFAR100` datasets, and is loaded with pre-trained models on github [`https://github.com/chenyaofo/pytorch-cifar-models`](https://github.com/chenyaofo/pytorch-cifar-models).

 We have built some common network structures in the `NN_layers` folder, such as [`vgg_cifar.py`](../NN_models/vgg_cifar.py) used in this example.